 In other words, flat lists become confusing as the Product grows in size and complexity.

 Story Mapping is a tool to help overcome these issues by helping the team visualize the needs of the end-users.
 Along the top we write out all the “User Needs”.
 On the Y-axis we create the Stories for each “Need” or task.
 Some “User Needs” aren’t of interest in the current release – so they might get no Stories.
 Other needs have a number of things that need to be done for them – so they get many Stories.
 In addition, each user gets their own map.

 The key here is that the map acts as a tool to help organize the Stories.
 The map helps us spot gaps in our product and helps us discover the priorities.
 However, most importantly Story Maps help start conversations among team members about what we’re building.

-The files below are from a series of Story Mapping workshops that I’ve facilitated in Montreal, Toronto and Kitchener-Waterloo this past year.
-If you would like to bring Mark into your company to facilitate a Story Mapping Workshop or teach a Product Owner course please email: firstname.lastname@example.org
+The files below are from a series of Story Mapping workshops that I have facilitated in Montreal, Toronto and Kitchener-Waterloo this past year.
+If you would like to bring me into your company to facilitate a Story Mapping Workshop or teach a Product Owner course please email: firstname.lastname@example.org